flub78/multitenant/doc/code_generation.md

 As the code generation will rarely be fully automatic there are limited needs to generate and install all files of the application.

-For each resource I may generate:
+For each resource or database table I may generate:
 * a controller
 * a model
 * a request